sbhikshe/A-README-Generator/README.md

 ```

 ## Usage
-To use this generator, please do the following:
+To use this generator, please do the following.
+Make the gen directory if it doesn't exist.

 ```bash
 $ mkdir gen